Video cook tomato pizza sauce topping with Steam Infusion

 Who doesn't like pizza?
 It's a food with global appeal and now food manufacturers are using Steam Infusion to cook tomato-based pizza sauces to enhance all those brilliant Italian flavours.
-In our latest steam infusion cooking video, Chris Brooks, development chef at OAL explains how we cook pizza sauce with Steam Infusion.
+Chris Brooks, development chef at OAL, explains how we cook pizza sauce with Steam Infusion.

-We then turn the steam infusion lance on and start to heat and mix the product with the Vaction Pump in the vessel.
-Once we hit 70 degrees C, for our 300kg batch this took roughly 5 minutes, we add our starch slurry and gently heat to 90 degrees C. This give us a total cook time of less than 7 minutes!
+We then turn the Steam Infusion lance on and start to heat and mix the product with the Vaction Pump in the vessel.
+Once we hit 70°C (for our 300kg batch this took roughly five minutes) we add our starch slurry and gently heat to 90°C. This give us a total cook time of less than seven minutes!

-With Steam Infusion we can put more energy into your sauce than traditional technologies so we reach 90 degrees C faster and shorten cook times.
+With Steam Infusion we can put more energy into your sauce than traditional technologies so we reach 90°C faster and shorten cook times.
 This helps us mimic homemade style cooking because the cook times are more representative of how we cook at home.
 The high-speed heating and mixing environment extracts flavours and locks them into your sauce so it packs that lovely oregano punch.

 Unlike a traditional steam jacket, we’re heating from the centre and don’t expose the ingredients to excess temperature.
-If you think about your traditional steam jacketed pan - ingredients can see temperatures in excess of 130 degrees C - and hence the problems of burn on to the surface.
-Steam Infusion cooking stops burn on and maillard reactions so your product tastes fresher and the vessel is easier to clean.
+If you think about your traditional steam jacketed pan - ingredients can see temperatures in excess of 130°C - and hence the problems of burn on to the surface.
+Steam Infusion cooking stops burn on and Maillard reactions so your product tastes fresher and the vessel is easier to clean.